costarc/msxcart_flash32k/README.md

 =================================

+Revision 0:

+1. Close jumpers WR, A15.
+All others must be Open
+2. Boot the MSX
+3. Close jumper CS12
+4. Try to identify the slot where the cartridge is connected with parameter "/i".
+See Note 1 below.

+4. Write the ROM (ex: at28c256 /s 1 /f roadfighter.rom)

+Note 1: Use "at28c256 /i" to check if the EEPROM slot can be located.
+If there was a previous ROM in the EEPROM, it will be identified  and shown with the initial bytes "41 42".
+Note that all other internal expanded slots with some ROM will also be displayed, but with high slot numbers.
+If there was not any ROM previously recorded in your EEPROM, you may need to guess the slot number.
+The external MSX slots will usually be identified by low numbers such as 01 and 02.
+Try using parameters "/s 1" or "/s 2" with the at28c256 command in these cases where the EEPROM is not located.

 Note: Do not remove jumper WR.
 It should be closed at all times.
 Move only the other 2 jumpers around following the steps below.
 To by-pass the cartridge ROM when it is connected in a slot, remove jumper CS1/CS2/CS12.
 Insert the jumper back on once the MSX has booted.